CoderKinley/Demo1/README.md

 -------------------------------------------------------------------------------------
-# WinFormsApp1 - LeftMenuPanel Integration
+# WinFormsApp1 - LeftMenuPanel Integration Manually Adding to InitializeComponent

 This guide explains how to integrate the LeftMenuPanel from LeftMenuPanelLibrary into a Windows Forms Application.